Skip to content

 5. Get pre-approved for a loan before house hunting.

-To recap: getting pre-approved for a home loan will help you narrow your search to a specific price range, saving you time and energy.
-Pre-approval is especially helpful for Bay Area renters who want to purchase a home.
+Getting pre-approved for a home loan will help you narrow your search to a specific price range, saving you time and energy.
+Pre-approval is especially helpful for renters who want to purchase a home.

-Having a pre-approval letter from a mortgage lender can also make sellers more inclined to accept your offer, since you’ve been “pre-screened” in advance.
+This letter puts you in a stronger position when it comes time to make an offer on a house.
+It can make sellers more inclined to accept your offer, since you’ve been “pre-screened” in advance.

-Have mortgage questions?
-Located in the Bay Area, Bridgepoint Funding has been helping renters become owners for nearly 20 years.
-Please contact our knowledgeable staff with any finance-related questions you have, or to apply for a loan.
+Please contact our staff with any finance-related questions you have, or to apply for a loan!

 Mike Trejo is a Bay Area mortgage broker with 20+ years of knowledge and experience.